franklinselva/space-ros/docs/IKOS.md

 IKOS is a static analysis tool that performs interprocedural analysis on C/C++ code.

-Make sure you are in the Space ROS Docker container before running the following commands.
+Make sure you are in the Space ROS Dev Docker container before running the following commands.

 ## Preparing Space ROS sources